judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 Even if you don't go in the museum, you can find artisans in the plaza out front and **cool down with a dance in the water fountains**.
 It is also a great place to catch a rainbow on a cloudless day!

-{% cloudinary /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Museu-de-Artes-e-Ofícios.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Palácio de artes e ofícios" description="Belo Horizonte, Brasil, Minas Gerais, Palácio de artes e ofícios.
+{% cloudinary default /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Museu-de-Artes-e-Ofícios.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Palácio de artes e ofícios" description="Belo Horizonte, Brasil, Minas Gerais, Palácio de artes e ofícios.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Panoramic City Views